Supported file types

 Unicode file |

-Whether the service is in Unicode mode or not, files are transferred as UTF-8, and translated to UTF-16 (with byte order mark, in the byte order appropriate for the user’s computer) in the client workspace.
+Whether the service is in unicode mode or not, files are transferred as UTF-8, and translated to UTF-16 (with byte order mark, in the byte order appropriate for the user’s machine) in the client workspace.
+Line-ending translations are performed automatically.
 For details, see the Internationalization Notes. |